Betsy

 Pardon?

 A Randwick trainer is spending as much time practising the pronunciation of the names of horses from a prominent owner as training them.
-The trainer has Peter Harvey tones in his reports but can’t the names of his owner’s horses right.
+The trainer has Peter Harvey tones in his reports but can’t get the names of his owner’s horses right.

 Tags: James McDonaldLight Infantry ManObserverRandwickTom Kitten